-A monitoring strategy is essential to ensure the TMP is being implemented as intended and to determine whether the plan is achieving its goals.
+A monitoring strategy is essential to ensure the TMP is being implemented as intended and to determine to what extent the plan is achieving its goals.
 Monitoring provides a means of identifying changing conditions which would require changes to the TMP as they are needed to ensure the TMP continues to meet the community's needs.